 The story of Detroit, a city of rebirth and renewal, can be read on its colorful walls.
-Over the last few years, the city has really come to life and during our recent visit to Detroit we were able to explore one of the best areas in the city to see it’s growing collection of street art.
+Over the last few years, the city has really come to life and during our recent visit we were able to explore one of the best areas in the city to see the growing collection of Detroit street art.

 Detroit’s Eastern Market has been around since 1891 and is considered one of the countries oldest and largest year-round markets.
 On Saturdays, rain or shine and all year long, over 225 vendors sell all kinds of unique food and products.
 Everything from flowers to homemade salsa!

 We had heard from a local that visiting the Eastern Market on a Saturday morning was one of the top things to experience in Detroit.
-We were already curious and ready to check it out, but when she said that it was also the best place to see Detroit’s street art, that sealed the deal for us.
+We were already curious and ready to check it out, but when she said that it was also the best place to see street art in Detroit, that sealed the deal for us.

 We did some research and found out that for the last two years there has been a festival at the Eastern Market called Murals in the Market.
 During the event, over 50 local and international muralists painted live throughout the area and over the course of ten days.
 There was also music, children’s workshops, exhibits, and other cultural activities.
 It was basically a huge block party and looked like a lot of fun.